artemis

 A vector of numeric Cq values (quantification cycles), one for each qPCR replicate.
 Cq values corresponding to non-detections for your assay should be recorded as the threshold value (the default is 40.0 cycles).

-The intercept value \(\alpha\) and the slope value \(\beta\) from a standard curve equation associated with the qPCR analysis.
+The intercept value and the slope value from a standard curve equation associated with the qPCR analysis.
 This is used to convert the observed Cq values to the corresponding log concentration of eDNA.
 This conversion occurs internally.

 A threshold value of the most cycles which are attempted in qPCR (defaults to 40 cycles).

-An example of qPCR data in the correct format for modeling with
+An example of qPCR data in the correct format for modeling with artemis

 can be viewed by calling eDNA_data

-which is a data.frame
+, which is a data.frame

-experiments completed in the California Sacramento-San Joaquin Delta
+with Cq values from live car experiments completed in the California Sacramento-San Joaquin Delta with Delta Smelt:

 head(eDNA_data)